Libya's Olympic chief kidnapped

 July 16, 2012 -- Updated 1635 GMT (0035 HKT)

 The committee said Ahmad Nabil al-Alam was taken in Tripoli on Sunday (file).

-- Ahmad Nabil al-Alam was kidnapped a week earlier in Tripoli, the Libyan Olympic Committee says
+- Ahmad Nabil al-Alam was kidnapped Sunday in Tripoli, the Libyan Olympic Committee says

 - The identity and motive of the kidnappers are unknown